rivue/Gamified-Study-Tool/README.md

             - ⭐️ Delete Units( requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites, question, question_choice, LibraryMembership, etc...
-        - ⭐️ (courses need ability to add multiple people first) leaderboard / game point tracking system
+        - ⭐️ (courses need ability to add multiple people first) leaderboard / game point tracking system (could be reworked later)
         - ⭐️ ⭐️ ⭐️ (might take at least a couple weeks) UI redesign / rehaul *** --> kinnu, duolingo, saved instagram design reels etc..
             - Note: 1) try to see what horizontal --> vertical learning path looks like, and possibly make a vertical bar on the side for settings, i-card, files list, adding a new stepping stone, etc... but maybe keep lesson name and current unit name at the top?
             - COPY QUIZLET???